aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/_index.md

 | :- | :- | :- | :- |
 |/words/storage/file/{path}|GET|Download a File from Storage|[DownloadFile](https://apireference.aspose.cloud/words/#/File/DownloadFile)|

-### cURL Example

-The following are a few examples of using cURL:
+You can use cURL command-line utility to test this REST API.
+The following are a few examples of using cURL.

 {{< tabs tabTotal="1" tabID="1" tabName1="Request" >}}
 {{< tab tabNum="1" >}}